 In this incredible demonstration you can watch how cola can literally melt your bones away (disregard the typos):

-As I write in the Save Our Bones Program, drinking acidifying cola – both diet and ‘regular’ – is a very bad idea if you want to take care of your bones and increase their density.
+As I write in the Osteoporosis Reversal Program, drinking acidifying cola – both diet and ‘regular' – is a very bad idea if you want to take care of your bones and increase their density.
 What’s more, I write that the acidic cola “attack” is so severe that,

 “To get a 12 oz. soda to a pH of 5 (from a pH of less than 3) it would require a dilution of 100 fold, an additional 7 gallons of urine.”